Leith

-Leith (/liːθ/; Lìte) is a port area in the north of the city of Edinburgh, Scotland, founded at the mouth of the Water of Leith.
+Leith (/liːθ/; Lìte) is a port area in the north of Edinburgh, Scotland, founded at the mouth of the Water of Leith and is home to the Port of Leith.

 The earliest surviving historical references are in the royal charter authorising the construction of Holyrood Abbey in 1128 in which it is termed Inverlet (Inverleith).
 After centuries of control by Edinburgh, Leith was made a separate burgh in 1833 only to be merged into Edinburgh in 1920.

-Leith is located on the southern coast of the Firth of Forth and lies within the City of Edinburgh Council area; since 2007 it has formed one of 17 multi-member wards of the city.
+Leith is located on the southern coast of the Firth of Forth and lies within the City of Edinburgh council area; since 2007 it has formed one of 17 multi-member wards of the city.

 History

 As the major port serving Edinburgh, Leith has seen many significant events in Scottish history.

 First settlement

-The earliest evidence of settlement in Leith comes from several archaeological digs undertaken in The Shore area in the late 20th century.
+The earliest evidence of settlement in Leith comes from several archaeological digs undertaken in the Shore area in the late 20th century.
 Amongst the finds were medieval wharf edges from the 12th century.
 This date fits with the earliest documentary evidence of settlement in Leith, the foundation charter of Holyrood Abbey.

 Mary of Guelders, the bride of James II, arrived on 18 May 1449 and rested in the Convent of St Anthony.
-Prominent Leith merchants and shipowners included James Makysone, who supplied tapestry to James IV in 1498 for his new lodging at Stirling Castle and 1503 imported a timber keel from France for building one of the king's ships.
+Prominent Leith merchants and shipowners included James Makysone, who supplied tapestry to James IV in 1498 for his new lodging at Stirling Castle and in 1503 imported a timber keel from France for building one of the king's ships.